 To delve deeper into the vulnerabilities, you can go to the detailed results dashboard of a particular test session.
 The results dashboard will include the following information:

-Classification of vulnerability findings against OWASP, OWASP Top 10 & CWE Top 25
+Classification of vulnerability findings against frameworks like OWASP, OWASP Top 10, CWE etc.

-You can also download these results as PDF reports against OWASP, HIPAA, GDPR & PCI DSS standards
+You can also download these results as PDF reports against OWASP, HIPAA & PCI DSS standards.

 In summary, integrating Beagle Security DAST into your Jenkins CI/CD pipeline offers a proactive approach to application security.